DittmannAxel/ADT3Dimension/files/README.md

 # Files in this folder and some words ..

-This example contains a base windturbine.
+This example uses a base windturbine.
 It contains the models of:
 - Windturbine
 - Foundation
 - Windenergytower